Introduction

 - Preparation Stage:

-- Mix Evaluation: Before mixing, we take a close look at the concrete’s recipe.
-This ensures that conductive additives, like carbon fibers or metallic particles, are mixed in the right amounts for the best conductivity.
+- Mix Evaluation: Before mixing, examine the concrete’s recipe to ensure conductive additives like carbon fibers or metallic particles are correctly proportioned for optimal conductivity.

 - Fresh Concrete Assessment: